The disability service can provide a range of support and advice whether you are a prospective, new or current student.

-If you do not have this evidence but you received support at school, please send or show us a copy of your school support profile or details of any adjustments you received such as extra time in exams.
+If you do not have evidence but received support at school, please show or send us a copy of your school support profile or details of any adjustments you received such as extra time in exams.

 We offer a range of information, advice and support for students with disabilities:

 - mobility difficulties

 - blind or partially sighted students